Experience the Lost Coast

 Food will be available at the event.
 Riders get a meal with registration as well as aid stations throughout the enduro course.
 Additional food will be sold at the event, but anyone in attendance is highly encouraged to bring their own food and water.
 The event takes place in Blue Lake, conveniently located next to Mad River Brewing Company.

+There is camping available to racers.
+Visit the home page a couple weeks leading up to the event for updates.
 If you are making a trip out of it, we are surrounded by State Parks, National Parks, and Wilderness Areas.
 Get the alpine experience at the Trinity Alps Wilderness or the Marble Mountains.
 Snooze to the ebb and flow of the tides at Patrick’s Point State Park or Gold Bluffs Beach.
 Or lay low under the canopy of Humboldt Redwoods State Park, Redwood National Park, Prairie Creek State Park, or Six Rivers National Forest.
 The list goes on!

 Revolution Bicycle Repair – Quality products and service from the shop that rides.
 Locations in Arcata and Eureka.